dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Doubt that the sun doth move, doubt truth to be a liar, but never doubt I love.
+  Blow, blow, thou winter wind!
+Thou art not so unkind as man's ingratitude.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1448 days)
+## 🌟 Experiences (1449 days)

 ### 🧮 Programming languages